Tiamarth/Vivaldi-Essentials/README.md

 `ve_autohidePanel.css`
 - autohide panel
+**Note:** Vivaldi actually has a setting to automatically hide the panel.
+If you ctrl+click on the panel toggle button in the status bar, it will auto-hide your active panel.
+However, this css is more minimalist as it also automatically reduces the size of the panel icon strip to provide even more room for content.

 `ve_operaPanel.css`
 - make the panel appear to merge with the Vivaldi menu icon, similar to Opera's panel